pharmetheus/PsNplus/README.md

 ## Installation
 PsNplus officially supports only Linux.
 Mac and Windows may work, but are not tested.

-1. PsN version 4.7.0 or later must be installed and tested before installation of PsNplus.
-If you choose dynamic detection of PsN library, PsN must also be in your path.
+1. PsN version 4.7.0 or later must be installed and tested and in your path before installation of PsNplus.
-2. Download the zipped tar-ball of the release and unpack it in a suitable location.
+2. Download the [zipped release file](./releases) and unpack it in a suitable location.
 3. Add the bin sub-directory to your path.

-4. - If you choose dynamic detection of PsN library, you are done.
+### Optional
+By default, PsNplus will dynamically detect where the library files of the default PsN installation are found.
+This adds a bit of startup time to all runs.
-   - If you instead choose the static (faster) method, open file PsN_library.pm in the lib subdirectory and set
+If you instead want the static and faster method, open file PsN_library.pm in the lib subdirectory and set
 ```
 my $useStaticPsNversion = 1;
 ```